zuzuc/portfolio/README.md

-# Hi, I´m Franziska
+# Portfolio

-Welcome to my portfolio.
+## Welcome to my portfolio

 This page is under construction.
 I will be adding new content and features as I improve my knowledge.

 ## Check it out here: